 |

-Conducts interdisciplinary research and analysis in the field of humanities.
+Graduates of the Department of History do an interdisciplinary research and analysis in the field of human sciences.

 |